 3. Swiss BioRef: Personalized reference values for precision medicine.*

 Contact: Alexander Leichtle.

-*These projects have been submitted as Driver projects but will be funded as Infrastructure development projects.
+*These projects were submitted as Driver projects but are funded as Infrastructure development projects.

 Projects co-funded by SPHN and PHRT